-$$\log(R{ij}) = \alpha + \beta_k \cdot X{ijk} + \delta_i + \varepsilon{ij}$$ where α is an intercept, ${}^{X}ijk$ are k covariates, ${}^{\beta}{}{k}$ are the associated regression coefficients (fixed effects), ${}^{\delta}{}{i}$ are department-level random effects following a Gaussian distribution, and ε{ij} is a Gaussian error term.
+$$\log(R{ij}) = \alpha + \beta_k \cdot X{ijk} + \delta_i + \varepsilon{ij}$$ where α is an intercept, X{ijk} are k covariates, β_k are the associated regression coefficients (fixed effects), δ_i are department-level random effects following a Gaussian distribution, and ε{ij} is a Gaussian error term.
 We performed the analysis on a weekly scale to reduce temporal autocorrelation.
 Covariates with daily granularity were averaged by week.
-Meteorological covariates were introduced into the model either linearly or as cubic B-splines.
+Weather covariates were introduced into the model either linearly or as cubic B-splines.
+Splines with different degrees of freedom were compared using the Akaike Information Criterion (AIC) and the model that yielded the lowest AIC was selected.
 The model was fitted by maximum likelihood using the R package nlme.
 Confidence intervals (CI) for the parameters were obtained using a normal approximation to the distribution of the maximum likelihood estimators.
+We also tested a model with spatially-correlated departmentlevel random effects, using the R-INLA package to assess spatial autocorrelation.

-To account for the delayed effects of covariates on hospital admission dynamics, we applied an 11-day lag (5 days for the incubation period and 6 days for the delay between symptom onset and hospital admission (24)) for NPIs, proportion of the population infected, weather conditions, and mobility.
-For first-dose vaccination, we applied a 20-day lag (14 days for the build-up of immunity (25) and 6 days for the delay between symptom onset and hospital admission).
-For full vaccination, we reduced this delay to 13 days (25).
+To account for the delayed effects of covariates on hospital admission dynamics, we applied an 11-day lag (5 days for the incubation period and 6 days for the delay

+Fig. 1 Dynamics of the COVID-19 epidemic and timing of non-pharmaceutical interventions across departments in metropolitan France, week 11-2020 to week 20-2021.
+A Map of departments, colored by region.
+The two departments marked by an asterisk were excluded, as well as Corsica (not shown), due to missing covariates.
+B Time series of new daily hospital admissions by department (logarithmic scale).
+C Temporal evolution of the reproduction number R by department and by week, overlaid with the timeline of non-pharmaceutical interventions.
+Boxplots feature the 2.5th, 25th, 50th, 75th, and 97.5th percentiles.
+Non-pharmaceutical interventions are shown taking the Rhône department as an example.
+D Timing of the third lockdown by department.
+E Timing of the 6 pm curfew by department.
+F Start dates of 2021 winter holidays by department between symptom onset and hospital admission [22]) for NPIs, proportion of the population infected, weather conditions, and mobility.
+For first-dose vaccination, we applied an 18-day lag (12 days for the build-up of immunity [23] and 6 days for the delay between symptom onset and hospital admission).
+For full vaccination, we reduced this delay to 13 days [23].
 For VOC proportion (based on testing data), we applied a three-day lag (mean delay between test and hospital admission observed in French data).
-In a sensitivity analysis, we tested for additional lags (+/- two days) and selected the value leading to the lowest Akaike Information Criteria (AIC).
+In a sensitivity analysis, we tested for additional lags (± 2 days) and selected the value leading to the lowest AIC.
+The lags were applied to daily data, before covariates were averaged by week.

 We first built a baseline model that only included lockdowns, reopenings and moderate restrictions.
 Then, we incorporated additional covariates using a forward selection procedure.
 At each step, the covariate leading to the lowest AIC was introduced in the model, until no additional covariate improved the AIC.
+Using the AIC allows balancing goodness-of-fit and model complexity, by penalizing models with a large number of parameters, in order to reduce overfitting and instead favor parsimony.